mmlynarik/data-lovers/docs/docker.md

 - [best practice](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) for creating a DockerFile
 - [Cloning code into the image](https://dzone.com/articles/clone-code-into-containers-how)

-## Installing the docker image with unified environment for Nano
+## Installing the docker image with unified environment

 - you need to have docker installed on your machine
 - the repository must contain a `dockerfile` which contains instructions on how to build the docker image